Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Results

 \subsection{Surface melting}

+Beyond the global nanoparticle melting, our approach enables the detailed analysis of surface premelting.
+In Fig.~\ref{fgr:doutliers}, it can be seen that the fraction of outliers reaches a maximum before a jump associated to melting.
+The maximum thickness of the liquid layer at this critical state is found to increase with the nanoparticle size, as illustrated in Figs.~\ref{fgr:just_before_melting} and S4.

+We use the OVITO \cite{ovito} software to directly extract the liquid layer thickness from our simulations.
+For each nanoparticle size, we use the MD trajectory conducted at the highest (constant) temperature below $T_{m,NP}$.
+To robustly determine the thickness of the melted zone, we consider the atoms that are classified as outliers in more than 50\% of the trajectory frames as being part of the liquid layer.
+We then create two surface meshes, containing the full nanoparticle or excluding the liquid layer, respectively.
+Assuming that the volumes contained by each surface, noted $V_{\mathrm{NP}}$ for the full NP and $V_{\mathrm{core}}$ for the core, have a spherical shape and share the same center, we compute an effective layer thickness for an ideal spherical NP, as the difference between the NP radius and its core radius, $l = R_{\mathrm{NP}}-R_{\mathrm{core}} = (V_{\mathrm{NP}}/(4\pi/3))^{1/3} - (V_{\mathrm{core}}/(4\pi/3))^{1/3}$.

+The dependence of the critical effective liquid layer thickness with NP size is shown in Fig.~\ref{fig:effective-thickness}, normalized by the zero Kelvin lattice parameter, i.e. $a_0 = \SI{2.49}{\angstrom}$ for the present potential \cite{CoP}.
+Our analysis shows that the thickness increases monotonously, but that beyond a linear domain that extends up to 5000 atoms, the increase becomes much slower, suggesting a constant thickness for the larger NP sizes.
+This unexpected change of regime reflects the unfavorable cost of maintaining a liquid layer when reaching a thickness about three times the lattice parameter.
+We note that for the two smallest sizes, the obtained layer is more anisotropic, making the methodology less reliable (see Fig.~S4).

-The analysis of the melting of hcp nanoparticles, treated so far globally, can be further refined.
-Hcp nanoparticles have two types of facets, namely flat $\{0001\}$ facets and stepped $\{01\bar{1}1\}$ facets, as illustrated in Fig.~\ref{fgr:trj}.
+The analysis of surface premelting can be further refined by considering facet-dependent melting.
+Hcp nanoparticles have two types of facets: flat $\{0001\}$ facets and stepped $\{01\bar{1}1\}$ facets, as illustrated in Fig.~\ref{fgr:trj}.
 The present method enables one to identify the melting of each facet independently.
-Fig.~\ref{fgr:surface_melting} shows the percentage of atoms that remain within their facets as a function of temperature for a 4061 atom nanoparticle.
-For both facets, the evolution of the fraction of atoms exhibits a continuous decrease, with a sigmoid-shaped curve.
-For each size, these data were fitted using the following sigmoid function:
+Fig.~\ref{fgr:surface_melting} shows the percentage of atoms that remain within their initial facet as a function of temperature, for a 4061 atoms nanoparticle (see Fig.~S3 for the other sizes).
+For both facets, the evolution of the fraction of atoms exhibits a continuous decrease, with a sigmoid-shaped curve that is translated to higher temperatures for the flat $\{0001\}$ facet.
+For each size, we seek to extract a characteristic melting temperature, using the following sigmoid function:

 where \(L\), \(k\), \(b\) and \(T_c\) are fitting parameters.
 The temperature corresponding to the maximum slope of the sigmoid function is termed the characteristic temperature \(T_c\).
-The onset melting temperature, \(T_{80}\), is defined as the lowest temperature at which more than 80\% of the atoms remain within their facets.
-The final melting temperature, \(T_{20}\), is the highest temperature at which less than 20\% of the atoms are still within their facets.
-We did not take values closer to 100 and 0 \% to avoid flat regions of the curves, where uncertainties on temperatures would be larger.